 The Zulu people of KwaZulu Natal, South Africa:

-The Zulu people are descendants of the world renowned African warrior, Shaka Zulu, whose military prowess and talent for innovation in wartime are still admired to this day.
-He is widely credited for turning what was really just a small tribe into one of the greatest African nations the continent had ever seen.
+The Zulu people are descendants of the world-renowned African warrior, Shaka Zulu, whose military prowess and talent for innovation in wartime are still admired to this day.
+He is widely credited for turning what was really just a small tribe into one of the greatest African nations the continent had ever seen, making it one of the best places to visit in Southern Africa.

 And while most of the modern Zulus of South Africa have adopted a more urbanized way of life, there are still places where their legacy and traditional ways of life are preserved through empowerment by tourism.
 This makes South Africa a great choice to visit if you’d like to experience the true way of life of an indigenous people, while enjoying the creature comforts of a luxury private game reserve at the same time!
 South Africa is also home to other tribes, including the Xhosa, Basotho, Bapedi, Venda, Tswana, Tsonga, Swazi and Ndebele people.